 The BCIC Mentor Program was launched in January 2011.
-As of 2012, more than 170 ventures have received mentoring from the program’s 115 active mentors.
-As of 2012, mentors have volunteered more than 5,500 mentor hours to early-stage ventures in Kelowna, Vancouver and Victoria.
-Through the BCIC Acceleration Network, plans are underway to roll out the VAP and the BCIC Mentor Program in mid-Vancouver Island, the Kootenays and Northern BC in early 2013.
+As of June 2013, more than 135 ventures have received mentoring from the program’s 78 active mentors.
+Mentors have volunteered thousands of mentor hours to early-stage ventures in Kelowna, Vancouver and Victoria.
+Through the BCIC Acceleration Network, the VAP and the BCIC Mentor Program are expanding to also serve mid-Vancouver Island, the Kootenays and North Central BC.

 To see if these programs are located in your region, visit www.bcicacceleration.ca